How much money do YouTubers make? Come down the rabbit hole with me and learn how to make money on YouTube.

 4. Prank & Entertainment

-People are watching videos to switch off their brains and have fun, and any entertaining video or harmless pranks will be a hit on YouTube.
+People watch videos to switch off their brains and have fun, and any entertaining video or harmless pranks will be a hit on YouTube.

 Big YouTubers in this niche: